renkilaharsha/OMR-Grading-Assistant/README.md

 We concluded that multiple approaches work pretty well.
 Our "Hough Transform" approach and a "Template Matching" approach tended to produce the same results on the eight benchmark problems.
 Not everything made it into the final implementation, but we learned quite a bit along the way.

+We estimated accuracy by creating `groundtruth` files for all eight images.

 1. **Correlation Coefficient Template Matching**

 	Accuracy on provided Test Images:

 	![accuracy](https://media.github.iu.edu/user/19421/files/73dfcc56-c10c-4181-b87c-bbe080fbe072)

 	- Time taken to get results is about 2-3 seconds.

 2. **Edgedetection using canny and Hough transforms**

 	Accuracy on provided Test Images:

 	![accuracy](https://media.github.iu.edu/user/19421/files/73dfcc56-c10c-4181-b87c-bbe080fbe072)

 	- Time taken to get results is about 90-100 seconds.

 As two methods are providing the same accuracy numbers but the time taken to extract the answer is quite loger in the edge detection using the hough transform method.
 So, as default method Correlation Coefficient Template Matching is used.
 Another option *-m* is used to run the output using the othermethod.

+## **Steps of our Approach**:

+1. Use template matching + signal processing to find coordinates of rows (see [section for details](https://github.iu.edu/cs-b657-sp2022/hrenkila-hayesall-ajspahi-a1#template-matching-signal-processing-and-interpolation))

+	- Line Detection got equivalent results (see [section for details](https://github.iu.edu/cs-b657-sp2022/hrenkila-hayesall-ajspahi-a1#line-detection)) but was a little slower in practice

+2. Pass each coordinate to `RuleBasedClassifier` to perform thresholding on specific regions

+	- We originally thought a classifier (see [section for details](https://github.iu.edu/cs-b657-sp2022/hrenkila-hayesall-ajspahi-a1#handwritten-letter-detection)) would help here.
+	- It turned out that simple thresholds based on "how many white pixels occur in a given space" is a really good technique here, so the classifier was unecessary.

+3. Report results in compliance with instructions

+---

 ### Alexander contributed:

 - **Naive Bayes for Handwritten Letter Recognition**